 At year-end 2023, approximately 6.3 billion oil-equivalent barrels (GOEB) of ExxonMobil's proved reserves were classified as proved undeveloped.
 This represents 37 percent of the 16.9 GOEB reported in proved reserves.
 This compares to 6.6 GOEB of proved undeveloped reserves reported at the end of 2022.
 During the year, ExxonMobil conducted development activities that resulted in the transfer of approximately 0.8 GOEB from proved undeveloped to proved developed reserves by year-end.
 The largest transfers were related to development activities in the United States, Guyana, Australia, and the United Arab Emirates.
 In 2023, extensions and discoveries, primarily in the United States and Guyana, resulted in the addition of approximately 1.1 GOEB of proved undeveloped reserves.
-Also, the Corporation reclassified approximately 0.6 GOEB of proved undeveloped reserves which no longer met the SEC definition of proved reserves, primarily in the United States.
+Also, the Corporation reclassified approximately 0.6 GOEB of proved undeveloped reserves, primarily in the United States.